-Let’s start with the obvious, what does SEO actually mean?
+Let’s start with the obvious; what does SEO mean?

-You do this by formatting your website correctly to tell Google and other search engines what your website is specifically about, this is done by altering the meta tags and titles to target a certain keyword.
+You do this by formatting your website correctly to tell Google and other search engines what your website is specifically about, and this is done by altering the meta tags and titles to target a specific keyword.

 So Who Can Benefit from SEO?

 Whether you are a local store, tradesperson or national brand, you need to be getting leads from as many different sources as possible.
 The local tradespeople would usually rely on referrals and local advertorials, whereas national brands tend to rely on PR and active outreach.

 Most businesses that are serious have already tried working in the online world, whether you can directly sell to your customer’s through a website or not whatever business you’re in you can benefit from an online campaign.

 When you search something on Google, you will see something like this.
 There is a common misconception for anybody not in the online marketing world, and this is not done by paying Google to show you there, that is something different which I will explain further below (advertising).

 Can you see the potential if somebody if searching for a service that you provide and your business comes up first?
 For example, if you’re a plumber and somebody is searching “Plumber in XYZ” can you see the potential for secure, reliable leads if your company comes up in the first position?
 Or perhaps you sell goods, “small corner sink for bathroom” would be great to rank for if you sold such things.